usercheckhq/usercheck-laravel/README.md

 ]);
 ```

+### Options

-This rule will validate the email address's syntax using the UserCheck API.
+By default, the `usercheck` rule will only validate the email address's syntax using the UserCheck API.
 If the email is invalid, the validation will fail.

-### Additional Options

-The `usercheck` rule accepts several options:
+The `usercheck` rule accepts several parameters:

-- `domain_only`: Validates only the domain part of the email.
-Only the domain will be sent to the UserCheck API.
 - `block_disposable`: Fails validation if the email is from a disposable email provider
 - `block_no_mx`: Fails validation if the domain has no MX records
-- `block_public_domain`: Fails validation for public email domains (e.g., Gmail, Yahoo)
+- `block_public_domain`: Fails validation for public email domains (e.g., Gmail, Yahoo).
+Great to prevent users from signing up with their personal email addresses.

-Example:
+- `domain_only`: Validates only the domain part of the email.
+Great for privacy; only the domain will be sent to the API.

+You can combine these options to create a custom validation rule.

 ```php
 $request->validate([